Look at how far we have come, ladies and gentlemen.

 Look, I think last night showed that there is a very vociferous debate going on inside the Republican Party for the hearts and minds of Republican voters.

-I think if you look at what people like Carl Rove or people like the state GOP chairman have said, the Republicans in Delaware nominated somebody that they don't believe can win.
+I think if you look at what people like Karl Rove or people like the state GOP chairman have said, the Republicans in Delaware nominated somebody that they don't believe can win, I think in the words of the state party chair, couldn't be elected dog catcher.

 All right.

-No, there you have it.
+Now, there you have it.

-And Jake Tapper uh exchange with fibs continued.
+And Jake Tapper exchange with fibs continued.

-And I've said this for about two years.
+I've said this for about two years.

 There is, there was two years ago, not just because of the collapse of something like Lehman two years ago today.